monzee/vanilla/README.md

 ## What?

 The android library at the moment contains 3 utilitiy classes.
-All of these implement generic, non-android dependent interfaces that might be used to abstract concrete android code into junit-testable bits.
+All of these implement generic, android platform-free interfaces that might be used to abstract concrete android code into junit-testable bits.

 ### AndroidChannel